NZ stance seen as threat to carbon trading

 She said that could leave companies that have already bought carbon credits dangerously exposed.

 Climate Change Minister Tim Groser said the Emissions Trading Scheme is secure until a new deal is signed, most likely in, 2015.

 New Zealand announced on 9 November that it would not sign up to phase two of the Kyoto Protocol.

-Next story in Political: WWF says NZ position on Kyoto Protocol a let-down
+Next story in Politics: WWF says NZ position on Kyoto Protocol a let-down

 Copyright © 2012, Radio New Zealand